Questions? Call/Text: 866-630-0927

 FIT CHECK

-This trip is a great fit for guests who want a true Alaska brown bear experience — not a boardwalk-style wildlife stop, but a guided day in real bear country.
+This trip is a great fit for guests who want a real Alaska brown bear experience in wild country — not a quick stop, but a memorable day in the field.

 Comfortable walking up to 1–2+ miles during the tour